ClarkG77/DungeonAssistant/README.md

 # DungeonAssistant
 ## To run
-Firstly ensure you are on at least python3
+Firstly ensure you are on at least python 3.9

 Next pip install PyQt5 + the Watson API with the cmd